Blockchain Analytics: A Path Towards Digital Transparency

 Data Quality and StandardizationChallenges in Blockchain Analytics

-Not all blockchains are created equal, and the quality and structure of data can vary widely between networks.
-This lack of standardization makes it difficult to develop universal tools and methodologies for blockchain analytics.
+Not all blockchains are similar, and there are significant differences in their data quality and structure.
+The lack of standardization makes it hard to develop universal tools and methods for blockchain analytics.

 Regulatory Uncertainty